Plant Tissue Culture Media Ingredients

 -

-Custom Media Kits: Pre-weighed blends for species like Cannabis or vanilla.
+Custom Media Kits Pre-weighed blends of species such as Cannabis or vanilla.

 -